JDsProjects/JDBot/readme.md

 > Entertainment commands!
 >
 > > Hug, pat, kiss, all the interactive commands.
-> > These are powered by the asuna and some random api.
+> > These are powered by the asuna and some random api. (yes it's actual name)
 >
 > Utility commands!
 >